nellie689/GDN/README.md

 python MixOASIS3D_GDN.ipynb

-## 🔹Qurick Review of Code logic
+## 🔬Quick Review of Code Logic

-1. Put different paparmeter setting in MELBA_configs
+**🔹1.
+Parameter Settings:**
+Different parameter configurations are defined in the MELBA_configs file.

+**🔹2.
+Model Architecture – U-Net Backbone:**
-2. The architecture of the main model, U-Net shape backbone is in the file: /GDN/lvdm/modules/modules2D3D/unet.py
+The architecture of the main model using the U-Net shape backbone is implemented in:
+/GDN/lvdm/modules/modules2D3D/unet.py

+**🔹3.
+Model Architecture – Neural Operator:**
-3. The architecture of the main model, Neural Operator is in the file: /GDN/lvdm/modules/modules2D3D/nop.py
+The architecture of the Neural Operator component is defined in:
-4. For the overflow of the whole algorithm, it's managed with PytorchLightning and the related function are in file: /GDN/lvdm/modules/modules2D3D/MELBAgdnAlter.py
+/GDN/lvdm/modules/modules2D3D/nop.py

+**🔹4.
+Algorithm Workflow:**
+The overall workflow of the algorithm is managed using PyTorch Lightning.
+The relevant functions are located in:
+/GDN/lvdm/modules/modules2D3D/MELBAgdnAlter.py